With training in special education, classroom teaching experience, and having worked in the field of pediatric brain

 of students with brain injury; and guided school personnel in developing educational programs for those students.
 Additionally, through an adjunct faculty appointment from the University of Kansas Department of

-Special Education, Dr. Tyler developed a traumatic brain injury curriculum and taught a graduate level course on traumatic
+Special Education, she developed a traumatic brain injury curriculum and taught a graduate level course on traumatic brain

 Dr. Tyler has published extensively on educational issues related to brain injury.